 In partnership with the Department of National Parks and Wildlife (DNPW), African Parks started to manage Liwonde.
 The first order of business was to construct an electric fence.
 A year later, 336 elephants were relocated from Liwonde to the Nkhotakota Wildlife Reserve, one of the largest translocations ever.
 The result was to reduce the effects of overpopulation on the vegetation of Liwonde and to reduce the instances of human-wildlife conflict.
 During the process of bringing poaching under control, some 36000 snares have been removed since 2015.

 Once the security of the park was reinstated, in 2017, Cheetahs were reintroduced into Liwonde, as well as a seed population of ten lions in 2018 both from both the Majete and from South Africa.
 This whole project has seen these populations thrive.

 The Nyika Plateau

-The Nyika Plateau lies in northern Malawi, with a small portion in northeastern Zambia.
-Most of it lies at elevations of between 2,100 and 2,200 m, the highest point being 2,605 m at Nganda Peak.
-It is roughly a diamond in shape, with a long north-south axis of about 90 km, and an east-west axis of about 50 km.
-It towers above Lake Malawi (elevation 475 m), and the towns of Livingstonia and Chilumba.
-Its well-defined north-west escarpment rises about 700 m above the north-eastern extremity of the Luangwa Valley, and its similarly prominent south-east escarpment rises about 1,000 m above the South Rukuru River valley.
-It is very different in scenery from other parts of Malawi, consisting of rolling hills with little streams in broad valleys, and rough grassland with clumps of pine trees.
+The Nyika Plateau is found in a section of northern Malawi, and a small portion in north-eastern Zambia.
+The highest point is Nganda Peak at 2605 m, but the average elevation is between 2100 and 2200 m.
+It is roughly shaped like a diamond with its north-south axis measuring 90 km, and an east-west axis of 50 km.
+It towers above Lake Malawi (475 m), Livingstonia, and Chilumba.
+It is very different to other parts of Malawi, being a combination of rolling hills with streams, broad valleys, and rough grasslands with clumps of pine trees.

 Contact Us & Sitemap